 Gluten is a group of proteins found in wheat, barley and rye.
 Until recently, it was thought that wheat gluten would only affect those with celiac disease or people with wheat allergies.
 However, a third condition now recognized as gluten-related is referred to as gluten sensitivity.

 Statistically, only 1 in 100 people have celiac disease (although it appears to be on the rise), and 1 in 1,000 have a wheat allergy.
 What are the statistics on ‘wheat sensitivity’?
 The best estimate is that wheat sensitivity is in the same general range as celiac disease – about 1% of the population.
-That means about 2% of the populations has a problem with wheat.
+That means about 2% of the population has a problem with wheat.

 According to the research of Dr. Michael Greger, “For the 98% of people who don’t have wheat issues, there is no evidence to suggest that following a gluten-free diet has any benefits.
 In fact, there is some evidence suggesting that a gluten-free diet may adversely affect gut health in people without celiac disease, wheat sensitivity, or wheat allergy.”

 If you don’t have celiac disease, the current recommendation according to a study published in 2014 is that you first try a healthier diet that includes more fruits, vegetables, whole grains and beans, all the while avoiding processed foods.
-(The reason people may feel better on a gluten free diet is that they’ve stopped eating so much fast food and processed junk – and not the gluten itself).
-I love how he puts it, “if you eat a deep-fried Twinkie and your stomach hurts, it may not be the gluten.”
+The reason people may feel better on a gluten free diet is that they’ve stopped eating so much fast food and processed junk – and not the gluten itself.
+I love how Dr. Greger states it, “if you eat a deep-fried Twinkie and your stomach hurts, it may not be the gluten.”